localgovdrupal/localgov_step_by_step/README.md

 ## What is it?
 This module attempts to implement the Gov.uk [Step by step navigation](https://design-system.service.gov.uk/patterns/step-by-step-navigation/) journeys.

-Our implementation provides a *Step by step homepage* content type that refer to several pages of the the *Step by step page* content type.
+Our implementation provides a *Step by step homepage* content type that refers to several pages of the *Step by step page* content type.
 When this homepage or any of the Step by step pages is viewed, the Step by step navigation appears.
 This navigation lists all the Step by step pages belonging to the related Step by step homepage.

 ## What is in it?
 - 2 x Content types: